Philosophy: Who Needs It by Ayn Rand

 It was no surprise to discover that philosophy has been instrumental in the creation and sustainable growth of indigenous communities through the ages.
 It has enabled them to live according to their own principles in harmony with Nature, strengthened by the extraordinarily brave measures taken to protect the legacy of their ancestors and the lives of their children into the future.

-Miguel van der Velden, who traces his roots to the Wayuu, Añú and Cuiba tribes of Venezuela, and to Dutch and Spanish travellers, understands how Indigenous philosophies help Indigenous Peoples regain their cultural integrity, and how this can help to steer humanity off the path of destruction and spiritual estrangement felt by so many today.
+Miguel van der Velden, who traces his roots to the Wayuu, Añú and Cuiba tribes of Venezuela, and to Dutch and Spanish travellers, understands how Indigenous Philosophies help Indigenous Peoples regain their cultural integrity, and how this can help to steer humanity off the path of destruction and the spiritual estrangement felt by so many today.
 He says:

 One of the main goals of philosophy is to ask why we have this life and how we are meant to live it.
 As such, it has been the backbone of many cultures throughout the world and history.
-It has influenced entire nations, One could argue that in everything we do, there is a philosophy underlying the action.
+It has influenced entire nations.
+One could argue that in everything we do, there is a philosophy underlying the action.
 This raises great concern: if this is true, and philosophy plays such a fundamental role in society, then what great flaw in the philosophy of the modern world is causing us to destroy the environment, turn a blind eye to oppression and subject ourselves to a political-economic system that for many of us simply does not fit.

 Philosophy: Who Needs It by Ayn Rand - Book Review by Sue Cartwright, Spiral Leaf